go-goracle/goracle/README.md

 CURSOR, CLOB, BLOB

 ## Not working ##
-Cannot input PLS_INTEGER, only INTIGER (this os OK, as PLS_INTEGER is a PL/SQL type, not an SQL one).
+Cannot input PLS_INTEGER, only INTEGER (this is OK, as PLS_INTEGER is a PL/SQL type, not an SQL one).

 ## Not working ATM ##